 They don’t even push you to end the chat once you’re done, so you can just leave them hanging until another question comes to you.

-Email and Facebook support is also available.
-No phone support, but overall this still knocks most VPNs out of the park, so if support is important to you, this is one to consider.
+Email and even Facebook support is also available, so if support is important to you, this is one to consider.

 NordVPN gets a big thumbs up for support with their 24/7 high-quality live chat service.
-However, their website and online help, whilst fairly extensive, is sometimes disorganized and unclear.
+Their knowledgebase is also extensive, with great setup guides and a lot of troubleshooting articles.

 What Do Other Reviewers Say?